jarrah31/Google-StreetView-Publish-WebGUI/README.md

 3. Clone the repository
     ```bash
     git clone https://github.com/jarrah31/Google-StreetView-Publish-WebGUI.git
-    cd Google-StreetView-Publish
+    cd Google-StreetView-Publish-WebGUI
     ```

-To update the code with a new version, simple run "git pull" from within the Google-StreetView-Publish folder.
+To update the code with a new version, simple run "git pull" from within the Google-StreetView-Publish-WebGUI folder.

 ### Python Virtual Environment Setup Guide